microsoft/playwright/docs/src/debug.md

 await page.PauseAsync();
 ```

-Once `page.pause()` is set, you can then run your tests in debug mode and the Playwright inspector will open as well as the browser and your test will run and pause on the line where you called `page.pause()`.

 Once you add a `page.pause()` call, run your tests in debug mode.
 Clicking the "Resume" button in the Inspector will run the test and only stop on the `page.pause()`.

 ### Live editing locators